abrantessouza/php2epl/README.md

 ### 1) Creating the object
-Start by creating an ZebraPrinter object and setting the Host Printer, speed, darkness (or tempeture), and the label size.
+Start by creating an ZebraPrinter object and setting the Host Printer, speed, darkness (or tempeture), the label size and reference point.
 The label size is an array composed by the Label height followed by the gap width.

 ```sh